chetanpoojari/multi-world-clock/README.md

 ### Reordering Clocks
 1. Click the reorder button (↔️) in the bottom left
-2. Drag and drop clocks to your preferred order
+2. Drag and drop the clocks to your preferred order
 3. Click the reorder button again to exit reorder mode

 ## Support